feenkcom/roslyn2famix/README.md

 roslyn2famix is a C# model extrator written in C#.
 It is based on Roslyn.

-It takes a C# `.sln` file as input and produces an `.MSE` file that can be imported into Moose.
+It takes a C# `.sln` file as input and produces an `.mse` file that can be imported into Moose.

 Usage example: